 Why do I need to explicitly specify the Content-Type when posting JSON using Curl?

-If you are submitting data using Curl and you do not explicitly specify the content type, Curl uses the application/x-www-form-urlencoded content type for your data.
-Therefore, when you send JSON (or any other data type), you need to explicitly specify the data type using the -H "Content-Type: application/json" command line parameter.
+If you submit data using Curl and do not explicitly specify the Content type, Curl uses the application/x-www-form-urlencoded content type for your data.
+Therefore, when sending JSON (or any other data type), you must specify the data type using the explicitly -H "Content-Type: application/json" command line parameter.